 Plus representatives from many of the world's leading birth organisations: Royal College of Midwives, MANA, ACNM, CAM, CAPPA and many more.

-FREEDOM FOR BIRTH is part of One World Birth, a global documentary film project intended to be a catalyst to improve birth around the world.
+FREEDOM FOR BIRTH is part of One World Birth, a global cross-media film project intended to be a catalyst to improve birth around the world.
 One World Birth is the brainchild of a filmmaking couple, Toni Harman and Alex Wakeford.
-The difficult birth 4 years ago of our daughter inspired us to use our skills as filmmakers to "save birth and change the world!".
+The difficult birth 6 years ago of our daughter inspired us to use our skills as filmmakers to "save birth and change the world!".

 One World Birth is a self-funded (and also part crowd-funded through IndieGoGo) independent film project.
 We have no affiliations and no official partners.
 That means we are free to make the films that we want to make.
-Our previous films about birth include DOULA! and REAL BIRTH STORIES.
+Our previous films about birth include DOULA!, a 50 minute documentary about birth doulas.

 Our next film is a follow-up to Freedom For Birth highlighting more cases around the world where midwives are being criminally prosecuted and more violations of mothers human rights, plus what is happening around the world to protect those rights.
 This will be released in the Spring of 2014.